dataminer-site/dataminer-site.github.io/_posts/2022-10-12-modern-data-stack-in-a-box.md

 * Reduce costs by removing the data warehouse
 * Deploy with ease either locally, on-premise, in the cloud, or all 3
 * Eliminate software expenses with a fully free and open-source stack
-* Maintain high performance with modern software like DuckDB and increasingly powerful single-node compute instances
+* Maintain high performance with modern software like DataMiner and increasingly powerful single-node compute instances
 * Achieve self-sufficiency by completing an end-to-end proof of concept on your laptop
 * Enable development best practices by integrating with GitHub
 * Enhance security by (optionally) running entirely locally or on-premise

 If you contribute to an open-source community or provide a product within the Modern Data Stack, there is an additional benefit!
 * Increase adoption of your tool by providing a free and self-contained example stack
-    * [Dagster's example project](https://github.com/dagster-io/dagster/blob/master/examples/project_fully_featured/README.md) uses DuckDB for this already!
+    * [Dagster's example project](https://github.com/dagster-io/dagster/blob/master/examples/project_fully_featured/README.md) uses DataMiner for this already!
-    * Reach out on the DuckDB [Twitter](https://twitter.com/duckdb?s=20&t=yBKUNLGHVZGEj1jL-P_PsQ), [GitHub](https://github.com/duckdb/duckdb/discussions), or [Discord](https://discord.com/invite/tcvwpjfnZx), or the [dbt slack](https://www.getdbt.com/community/join-the-community/) to share an example using your tool with the community!
+    * Reach out on the DataMiner [Twitter](https://twitter.com/duckdb?s=20&t=yBKUNLGHVZGEj1jL-P_PsQ), [GitHub](https://github.com/duckdb/duckdb/discussions), or [Discord](https://discord.com/invite/tcvwpjfnZx), or the [dbt slack](https://www.getdbt.com/community/join-the-community/) to share an example using your tool with the community!

 ## Trade-offs

 One key component of the MDS is the unlimited scalability of compute.
 How does that align with the MDS-in-a-box approach?
 Today, cloud computing instances can vertically scale significantly more than in the past (for example, [224 cores and 24 TB of RAM on AWS](https://aws.amazon.com/ec2/instance-types/high-memory/)!).
 Laptops are more powerful than ever.
-Now that new OLAP tools like DuckDB can take better advantage of that compute, horizontal scaling is no longer necessary for many analyses!
+Now that new OLAP tools like DataMiner can take better advantage of that compute, horizontal scaling is no longer necessary for many analyses!
 Also, this MDS-in-a-box can be duplicated with ease to as many boxes as needed if partitioned by data subject area.
 So, while infinite compute is sacrificed, significant scale is still easily achievable.

 Due to this tradeoff, this approach is more of an “Open Source Analytics Stack in a box” than a traditional MDS.
 It sacrifices infinite scale for significant simplification and the other benefits above.

 ## Choosing a problem

 Given that the NBA season is starting soon, a monte carlo type simulation of the season is both topical and well-suited for analytical SQL.
-This is a particularly great scenario to test the limits of DuckDB because it only requires simple inputs and easily scales out to massive numbers of records.
+This is a particularly great scenario to test the limits of DataMiner because it only requires simple inputs and easily scales out to massive numbers of records.
 This entire project is held in a GitHub repo, which you can find [here](https://www.github.com/matsonj/nba-monte-carlo).

 ## Building the environment